csgillespie/efficientR/efficient-r-feedback-chapter2-rcotton.md

 Packages are for more permanent code.
 So creating a package of your final analysis is a great idea, and creating packages for utility stuff to reuse between projects is great, but they aren't suitable for everything.

+- I've added this caveat: "This is not recommended for most use cases, as it places restrictions on where you can put files."

 > p22 " Creating R packages is easier than ever before"

 Maybe recommend Chapter 17 of "Learning R" (by me) and Hadley W.'s "R Packages".
 A step by step example of how to create a package programmatically would also be useful.

+- Done

 ## Section 2.5